SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageError.md

 ### Unknown Messages

 ![When a message is not found, another message is sent to the receiver supporting reflective operation. % width=65&label=fig:LookupWithError](figures/Ref-LookupWithError.pdf)

-### Handling unknown messages

 When the method is not found, the message `error` is sent as shown in Figure *@fig:LookupWithError@*.
 Sending a message instead of simply reporting an error using a trace or an exception is a key design decision.
-In Pharo, this is done via the `doesNotUnderstand:` message, and it is an important reflective hook.
 Indeed classes can define their own implementation of the method `error` and perform specific actions to the case of messages that are not understood.
 For example, it is possible to implement proxies (objects representing other remote objects) or compile code on the fly by redefining such a message locally.

+### Handling Unknown Messages

 Here is a sketch of the lookup algorithm with error handling.
+The key point is that the lookup returns a method or nil.

 ```
 lookup (selector class):